Wednesday, December 02, 2009

 User-agent: Googlebot Disallow: /

 This robots.txt file tells Google that Googlebot, the user agent for our web search crawler, should not crawl any pages from the site.
-Because no specific directive for Googlebot-News is given, our News search will abide by the general guidance for Googlebot and will not crawl pages for Google News.
+Because no specific rule for Googlebot-News is given, our News search will abide by the general guidance for Googlebot and will not crawl pages for Google News.

 For some queries, we display results from Google News in a discrete box or section on the web